vanvalenlab/publication-figures/2021-Greenwald_Miller_et_al-Mesmer/README.md

 All of the scripts to directly generate the figures are provided in the top-level directory, numbered with the figure they correspond to.
 Helper functions are present in the *figures.py* file.

 The notebooks used for model training and evaluation can be found in the *notebooks* folder.
 The corresponding data for model training can be found [here](https://storage.googleapis.com/publications-data/mesmer-paper/model_training_files.zip).
 These notebooks are specifically for the benchmarking that was performed in the paper.
+The model weights for the CellPose and StarDist models trained on TissueNet can be found [here](https://storage.googleapis.com/publications-data/mesmer-paper/tissuenet_trained_models.zip).

 For a general template of how to train the Mesmer model, see the *Mesmer_training_notebook.ipynb* file in the top level directory.

-For information on how to use Mesmer to analyze your data, see our [introductory repo](https://github.com/vanvalenlab/intro-to-deepcell/tree/master/pretrained_models)
+For information on how to use Mesmer to analyze your data, see our [introductory repo](https://github.com/vanvalenlab/intro-to-deepcell/tree/master/pretrained_models).